devSchacht/essential-image-optimization/app/partials/book.md

 If you **can’t** invest in conditionally serving formats based on browser support:

-* Guetzli + MozJPEG’s jpegtran is a good format for JPEG quality > 90.
+* Guetzli + MozJPEG’s jpegtran are good optimizers for JPEG quality > 90.
     * For the web `q=90` is wastefully high.
 You can get away with `q=80`, and on 2× displays even with `q=50`.
 Since Guetzli doesn’t go that low, for the web you can MozJPEG.
     * Kornel Lesi&#x144;ski recently improved mozjpeg’s cjpeg command to add tiny sRGB profile to help Chrome display natural color on wide-gamut displays
 * PNG pngquant + advpng has a pretty good speed/compression ratio